You are currently signed in as .

 Mining did not take hold in the United States until the 1700s, when French explorers discovered rich lead and zinc mines in the Mississippi River Valley.
 In the mid-1800s, Pennsylvania residents developed numerous coal and coke mines, giving rise to the famous millionaires of the Gilded Age in U.S. history: Andrew Carnegie, Henry Clay Frick, Andrew Mellon, and John Pierpont Morgan.
-Such cities as Pittsburgh, Gary, and Duluth grew rapidly, increasing the country's industrial and economic strength.
+Such cities as Pittsburgh, Pennsylvania; Gary, Indiana; and Duluth, Minnesota grew rapidly, increasing the country's industrial and economic strength.
 At the same time, the discovery of rich oil fields in Texas introduced an entirely new industry to the country.

 After World War II, the United States entered the nuclear age, mining rare radioactive materials for nuclear energy and weaponry.
 More recently, the U.S. mining industry has experienced its share of ups and downs.
 Facing intense competition from abroad, the industry has had to make many technological improvements to compete with other countries.

 Many mining companies concentrate on just one or two facets of the industry; others provide special services to mining companies.
 For example, some companies perform just the drilling and sampling phase of prospecting and exploration.
 Similarly, some only analyze samples for mineral content.